 This project has sought financial and technical support from the World Bank.
 Numerous corporates and private organisations have been asked to join the movement as part of their corporate social responsibility (CSR) initiative.
 Various non-profit organisations have also joined the movement.

-is one such organisation that believes in the importance of maintaining sound community hygiene so that children don’t fall prey to preventable diseases.
+Save the Children is one such organisation that believes in the importance of maintaining sound community hygiene so that children don’t fall prey to preventable diseases.
 Therefore, we are working in several states of India, as part of our Water, Sanitation and Hygiene (WASH) programme, to improve the hygiene status of children and their communities.

-and help Save the Children in providing children and their families from the remotest corners of our country a healthy and safe life.
+Donate now and help Save the Children in providing children and their families from the remotest corners of our country a healthy and safe life.